-Another danger with Christmas trees lights and electric candle sticks glowing in the windows is the electrical wiring.
+Another danger with Christmas tree lights and electric candlesticks glowing in the windows is the electrical wiring.
 We know how much our pets like to chew and gnaw at things, and electrical wiring could be a killer.
 Animals have been known to be badly hurt from burns, or even killed from the electricity.

 Skip the tinsel.
 It can cause serious intestinal blockages in pets if ingested.
 Also, please don’t decorate with popcorn or cranberry for the same reasons.

 We like to give our pet scraps from the dinner table, don’t we?
 But be aware that some foods are harmful or toxic to our pets.
 For example, did you know that raisins and grapes are dangerous for dogs?
 So is chocolate and treats sweetened with xylitol.

 Turkey and its skin can cause life-threatening pancreatitis, according to the American Veterinary Medical Association.
 Rich sweets, heavy foods, and fatty gravies are difficult for dogs to digest and can cause painful gastric issues.

 Throughout the holidays, feed your dog the food he normally eats, and stop him from begging at the dinner table.

 If your dog is anxious around people or loud noises, it might be best to leave him in another room, or in his dog crate.
 Just make sure he has plenty of water and a toy to keep him busy and happy.